What Causes Receding Gums?

 How We Treat Gum Disease

-For early stages, we begin with deep cleaning procedures, such as scaling and root planing, to remove plaque and bacteria below the gum line.
-This helps eliminate infection and promotes healthy gum reattachment.
+For early-stage gum disease, treatment often begins with deep cleaning procedures such as scaling and root planing.
+This process removes plaque and bacteria below the gum line, helping eliminate infection and encouraging healthy gum reattachment.

-For moderate to advanced cases, we offer Perio Protect®, a non-invasive treatment that targets bacteria deep beneath the gums.
-This system uses custom-fitted trays that deliver a prescribed antimicrobial solution directly to infected areas, reaching bacteria that brushing, flossing, and even scaling can’t always eliminate.
+For moderate to advanced cases, we offer Perio Protect®, a non-invasive treatment designed to target bacteria deep beneath the gums.
+This system uses custom-fitted trays to deliver a prescribed antimicrobial solution directly to infected areas, reaching bacteria that brushing, flossing, and even scaling may not fully eliminate.

 How We Treat Receding Gums